 Can you overdose on Ketamine?

 Because the drug has such an intense high, users may be tempted to take more in an effort to get a stronger effect.
 Doing this, however, puts them at risk of overdosing very quickly.
+Ketamine toxicity can result in severe symptoms such as confusion, agitation, hallucinations, and even unconsciousness.
 Therefore, it is critical for users of this drug to take precautions regarding dose limits and seek medical help immediately if they experience any symptoms of overdose.

-In the clinical setting, ketamine is usually administered intravenously or intramuscularly in small doses to produce sedation and analgesia.
-The normal dose of ketamine depends on the patient’s age and weight; however, the typical dose range for adults is 2-4 mg/kg body weight.
+In the clinical setting, intravenous ketamine is usually administered intravenously or intramuscularly in small doses to produce sedation and analgesia.
+The recommended ketamine dose depends on the patient’s age and weight; however, the typical dose range for adults is 2-4 mg/kg body weight.
 When given through intramuscular injection, ketamine produces its effects within 2-3 minutes and can last up to 25 minutes.

 Ketamine has the potential to be lethal in high doses.
 Generally speaking, it would take 10 times the recommended therapeutic dose (20-40 mg/kg) to reach a lethal level of toxicity for an adult.

 A much smaller dose can cause potentially fatal cardiac arrest if given intravenously with no other medication.
-Therefore it is highly important to use ketamine responsibly and one should always strictly adhere to recommended dosages when administering this drug.
+Therefore it is highly important to use ketamine responsibly and one should always strictly adhere to recommended dosages when administering this drug to avoid reaching a lethal dose.

 When someone overdoses on ketamine, they may experience dangerous symptoms such as: